ifunky/polydev/README.md

 **AWS-IAM-Authenticator**
 A tool to use AWS IAM credentials to authenticate to a Kubernetes cluster

-**EKSCtlr**
-A simple CLI tool for creating clusters on EKS - Amazon's new managed Kubernetes service for EC2.
-It is written in Go, and uses CloudFormation
 ## Getting Started

 **Optional Local Setup (IAM Keys)**